connellmcg/connellmcg.github.io/_posts/2020-03-28-BuildAnAzureHashcatPasswordCrackingRig.md

 I decided to check out the Azure N Series VMs as they have GPUs allocated and had success.
 I managed to take my time to crack SHA256 hashes with rockyou.txt from approx 8 hours down to 16 minutes. :)

-I had some issues installing the NVidia drivers, but managed to sort it out in step.
+I had some issues installing the NVidia drivers, but managed to sort it out in Step 11.

 **Step 1.** Create a Resource Group.
 Pick East US to get the option of choosing the GPU VMs.